thatonecodes/free-proxy-list/README.md

 We appreciate these projects for sharing their proxy lists which help make this repository possible.

-Please raise a PR to remove if you are the owner of any of the sources listed in the `./sources` directory and do not want your source to be listed here.
+Please submit [PR](https://github.com/gfpcom/free-proxy-list/pulls) to remove if you are the owner of any of the sources and do not want your source to be listed here.

 ## 📝 License